 THE MENTALIST (CBS)

 Scheduling history: The first season of The Mentalist was part of a significant reinvigoration of CBS Tuesday, a night that had been fairly problematic for CBS in previous seasons.
 When CBS moved the show to Thursday in fall 2009, most people believed they were setting it up as the heir to CSI's Thursday 9/8c throne.
-Instead, The Mentalist hung in the 10:00 hour for three seasons and will next head to Sunday in fall 2012.
+Instead, The Mentalist hung in the 10:00 hour for three seasons and headed to Sunday starting in fall 2012.
+The short final season in 2014-15 aired five episodes on Sunday to fill The Good Wife's hiatus, then moved to Wednesday to fill Survivor's hiatus.

 See (who saw) how it all began: The Mentalist began its run with an impressive 15.60 million viewers and a 3.5 demo rating on September 23, 2008, holding nearly all of its demo lead-in from NCIS (3.6).
 In week two, The Mentalist actually went up a tick to a 3.6 and built on NCIS.
 Despite getting preempted for election coverage a couple times in its opening weeks, the show built to a 3.9 in its fifth episode on 10/28/08 and then hit 4.0 for the first time in its next ep two weeks later.